akando42/next-map/public/content/posts/07-29/index.md

 ### Aircraft Carrier Evolution and Its Role in Naval Warfares
-Aircraft carriers were a break-through during WWII and first used effectively and extensively by the British and Japanese Emperial Navy.
+Aircraft carriers were a break-through during WWII and first used effectively and extensively by the British and Japanese Imperial Navy.
 It was a giant leap of innovation from the traditional large gun battleships.
-British aircraft carrier HMS Ark Royal was able to sink the German largest battleship Bismark during the German battleship first offensive operation in World War 2.
+British aircraft carrier HMS Ark Royal was able to sink the German largest battleship Bismark during the German battleship's first offensive operation in World War 2.

 ![Bismark Battleships](https://storage.googleapis.com/spykman-world/Bismarck_Battleship.png)

-And the Japanese Imperial Navy was able to deal a heavy blow to the American battleships parking in Pearl Harbor with its 6 aircraft carriers.
+And the Japanese Imperial Navy was able to deal a heavy blow to the American battleships parked in Pearl Harbor with its 6 aircraft carriers.
 Aircraft carriers gave naval force superior range as well as much more firepower and strike frequency than large gun battleships.
 The aircraft carriers with its torpedo and dive bombers are countless small attackers with striking range up to 300 kilometers while the battleships are slow and large targets with ability to strike only as far as the horizon of 30 kilometers or less.

 ![Japanese ZERO view during Pearl Harbor](https://storage.googleapis.com/spykman-world/american_battleships_in_pearl_harbor.png)

-The first aircraft carrier was built in the Engineering island of England also quickly adopted by both the Japanese and American navy.
-Without any aircraft carriers, the German military was not able to control North Atlantics Sea or severely disrupted the British supplyline.
+The first aircraft carrier was built in the Engineering island of England, also quickly adopted by both the Japanese and American navy.
+Without any aircraft carriers, the German military was not able to control the North Atlantic Sea or severely disrupted the British supplyline.
 With a steel embargo, the Japanese Naval and Air Force was not able to armor their aircraft carriers as well the Mitsubishi Zero like the American and British which later contributed to the destruction of the Japanese Carrier Battle groups.

 ![Langley Class Aircraft Carrier](https://storage.googleapis.com/spykman-world/langley_class_carrier.png)

 Langley was the first American aircraft carrier built by the American Military in the Norfolk Naval Shipyard, Virginia in 1920 shortly after World War 1.
 The USS Langley has no Control Tower above the deck and can carry up to 36 aircrafts.
-The USS Langley served both the first experimental mobile long range recon and attack platform for the United State Navy in the Caribbean and Australia from 1920 and 1942.
-The USS Langley has elevators to move aircrafts and ammunitions as well as a medieval catapult like device to launch aircrafts off the deck.
+The USS Langley served as both the first experimental mobile long range recon and attack platform for the United State Navy in the Caribbean and Australia from 1920 and 1942.
+The USS Langley has elevators to move aircrafts and ammunition as well as a medieval catapult-like device to launch aircrafts off the deck.

 ![Lexington Class Aircraft Carrier](https://storage.googleapis.com/spykman-world/lexington_class_carrier.png)